High-contrast random composites: homogenisation framework and new spectral phenomena: Relevant and irrelevant limiting spectrum

 \end{theorem}

-In order to illustrate the basic idea behind Definition \ref{d:srel}, we compare it to the argument presented in Theorem \ref{th4.1} (assuming that $\l\notin \Sp(-\Delta_\OO)$).
-The bound \eqref{50} is sufficient for constructing from the restrictions $u^\e|_{\square_{\xi^\e}^L}$ a family of approximate eigenfunctions satisfying the condition \eqref{112}, by using cut-off functions and a resolvent argument (cf. \eqref{eq_tilde_u_L1}).
-Most of the energy of these approximate eigenfunctions will be localised in the vicinity of the cubes $\square_{\xi^\e}^L$, whose location in space is in general ``arbitrary'', hence the corresponding local spectral averages $\ell(\e^{-1}\xi^\e, \e^{-1} L, \l,\o)$ (cf. Remark \ref{r:spec_av})) will be controlled from above only by $\beta_\infty(\l)$.
+In order to illustrate the basic idea behind Definition \ref{d:srel}, we compare it to the argument presented in Theorem \ref{th4.1} (assuming that $\l\notin \Sp(-\Delta_\OO)$) via Remark \ref{r6.3}.
+The bound \eqref{50} is sufficient for constructing from the restrictions $u^\e|_{\square_{\xi^\e}^L}$ a family of approximate eigenfunctions satisfying the condition \eqref{154}, by using cut-off functions and a resolvent argument (cf. Lemma \eqref{l:E.1}).
+Most of the energy of these approximate eigenfunctions will be localised in the vicinity of the cubes $\square_{\xi^\e}^L$, whose location in space is random (i.e. depends on $\o$ as well as on $\e$), hence the corresponding local spectral averages $\ell(\e^{-1}\xi^\e, \e^{-1} L, \l,\o)$ (cf. Remark \ref{r:spec_av})) will be controlled from above only by $\beta_\infty(\l)$.
 (Note that here the local spectral averages are calculated on the rescaled cubes $\e^{-1}\square_{\xi^\e}^L$.)
 However, if we assume that for every $L\in\N$ the cubes are centred at the origin, i.e. $\xi^\e = 0$, as one has in Definition \ref{d:srel}, then by the ergodic theorem the local spectral averages will converge to $\beta(\l)$ (cf. Remark \ref{r:3.6}).